SFDO-Tooling/CumulusCI/docs/config.rst

 Using Tasks and Flows From a Different Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The dependency handling discussed above is used in a very specific context, to install dependency packages or metadata bundles in the ``dependencies`` flow which is a component of some other flows.
-It's also possible to use arbitrary tasks and flows from another project.
+With CumulusCI, it's also possible to use arbitrary tasks and flows from another project.
-To do this, the other project must be named in the ``sources`` section of cumulusci.yml:
+To do this, the other project must be named in the ``sources`` section of the ``cumulusci.yml``:

 .. code-block:: yaml